prakharmrsl/easypcceo.github.io/pages/game-hosts/pingperfect.md

 	</tr>
 </table>

-The same can be said for other games.
-It'd be nice to see PingPerfect adopt a pricing model that rewards their users for buying bigger servers.
-Still, it's hard to argue PingPerfect's prices aren't good, because they're still low, especially for what you're getting.
+Not all of their pricing is static, however - some games have bulk pricing discounts, on top of the quarterly or yearly commitment discounts.

 In summary, PingPerfect's pricing is fair, and is especially good for small server owners, but may get pricey as you grow.
+Overall, they're a great value for the money and probably underpriced, if anything.

 ## What I Liked